Tasair

 Tasair was an airline based in Hobart and Devonport, Australia.
 It operated a regional network across Tasmania until it was placed in voluntary liquidation on 3 February 2012.

 History

-The company was established in 1965.
+Tasair was established in 1965.
 It began as an air charter, maintenance, and flying school operation.
 Scheduled operations commenced on 27 March 1998 on a triangular service from Hobart to Devonport and Burnie, using a Piper PA-31-350 Chieftain and two Aero Commander 500S Shrike Commanders.
 Four months later operations from Devonport to King Island via Burnie commenced.
 In May 2010 Burnie was dropped from the structure of regular flights.
 Tasair's busiest sector was between Devonport and King Island.
 The company was placed in voluntary liquidation on 3 February 2012.